daeddy/task_organizer/README.md

 <a id="not-enough-time"></a>

-### Not enough time
+### Not enough time (Further improvements)
-There were two big features that I simply didn't have enough time to implement:
+There were some big features that I simply didn't have enough time to implement:
-`Error handling` and `Testing`
+`Error handling`, `Caching` and `Testing`

 As you can see by the time I had finished I had already spent ~6 hours of dev time on this project.
-I felt that the main goal was to show the core functionality from the requirements, as such I decided from the start that these two features would take a lower priority.
+I felt that the main goal was to show the core functionality from the requirements, as such I decided from the start that these features would take a lower priority.

 However, in the event that these would be needed I have a good idea of what it would look like: